 Chateau d’Agassac History, Overview

-Chateau d’Agassac is a beautiful estate in the commune of Ludon in the Haut Medoc appellation.
-Much of the original chateau that was built in the 16th and 17th century remains.
+Chateau d’Agassac is a beautiful estate well-placed in the commune of Ludon in the Haut Medoc appellation.
+Much of the original chateau that was built in the 16th and 17th centuries remains today.
 At the time the estate was created, the property was owned by the wealthy Pommies family.
 In fact, until moderately recently, the wines were sold under the name of Chateau Pommie.

 Eventually, the Medoc estate was purchased by the well-known Gasqueton family.
 If the Gasqueton name sounds familiar, it should.
 They were the owners of Chateau Calon Segur in the St. Estephe appellation.
 The Gasqueton family sold Chateau d’Agassac to the large French insurance company, Groupama.

 At the time of the purchase, Chateau d’Agassac had fallen into poor condition.
 The vineyards needed replanting.
-The cellars and wine making facilities needed renovating and modernization’s.
+The cellars and wine-making facilities needed renovating and modernization.

-In 2014, in an effort to improve the quality of the wine being produced at Chateau d’Agassac, they brought in the team of Stephane Derenoncourt to consult on the vineyard management and wine making for the estate.
-Their next step was to increase their relationship with consumers and oenotourisme, opening a restaurant on the estate in 2015.
+In 2014, in an effort to improve the quality of the wine being produced at Chateau d’Agassac, they brought in the team of Stephane Derenoncourt to consult on the vineyard management and winemaking for the estate.
+Their next step was to increase their relationship with consumers and oenotourism, opening a restaurant on the estate in 2015.